-- Coverage: Applies to employers with 4 or more employees.
-Domestic workers are covered even if the employer only has 1 worker.
-Certain workers are not covered by the Minimum Wage Law information, visit our website.
-(See wage increases schedule above.) and some workers may be paid less than the minimum wage under limited conditions.
-For more - Tipped Employees: Must be paid at least 60% of the applicable minimum wage.
-If an employee's must make up the difference. tips combined with the wages from the employer do not equal the minimum wage, the employer - Overtime: Most hourly employees and some salaried employees are covered by the overtime law and must be compensated at time and one-half of their regular pay for hours worked over 40 in a
+Applies to employers with 4 or more employees.
+Domestic workers are covered even if the employer only has I worker.
+Certain workers are not covered by the Minimum Wage Law and some workers may be paid less than the minimum wage under limited equal the minimum wage, the employer must make up the difference.